-This lecture series explores the interaction between business, education and social responsibility, and area pioneered by Alliance MBS’ founding Director Professor Grigor Mclelland
+This annual lecture explores the interaction between business, education and social responsibility, an area pioneered by Alliance MBS' founding Director Professor Grigor McClelland.

 The Grigor McClelland Lecture series was introduced in our 50th Anniversary year in 2015 in honour of the School’s founding Director, Professor Grigor McClelland.

 During his twelve years as Director and Professor of Business Administration at Manchester Business School, Grigor shaped management and education for the next generation.
 He was a strong advocate of the principle that business cannot be divorced from society and that managers should be ethical and socially responsible.

 Professor William Grigor McClelland, CBE DCL MA MBA (1922-2013) was appointed Director of the new Manchester Business School in September 1965.